dayatucker/stat220_final/README.md

   - `global.R`: Loads data and shared functions used by both UI and server components
   - `server.R`: Server logic for all outputs
   - `ui.R`: Defines the user interface layout and inputs
-- `main.Rmd`: Main file for graphs and visualizations for the report
 - `final_proj_sketch.Rmd`: Initial project sketch submitted during the proposal phase

 ## Datasets
 #### `all_tracks_*.csv`
-This contains track-level data for each year from 2018 to 2024 with each file containing one row per track.
+This contains track-level data for each year from 2018 to 2024, with one row per track.
 Tracks are associated with artists released on Spotify and it provides core data on song popularity, duration, explicitness.
 This was obtained via the Spotify Web API.

 - Includes:
   - track_name: Title of the song